 - When it comes to hangers, I love the non-slip thin velvet kind, which can be found online at Target.
 I’ve personally never done this, but I might try this method after I move: hang all your clothes facing one direction.
 After clothes are worn, place them back on the hanger in the opposite direction.
 Every six or so months, analyze the clothes that were never worn and consider donating or selling them.

 - In my old apartment, my clothes were organized by season and then swapped out every season.
 Currently they’re organized by color in my closets.
 Whatever works for you, consider a method to hanging and storing your clothes so they are easily accessible.

 - Get a second opinion!
 Have a friend come over and grab a glass (ahem bottle…) of wine!
 They can help you go through your clothes and give their honest opinion.

 Most people wear 20% of their wardrobe 80% of the time.
 Now that most stay at home orders have been lifted, you can change that around and wear more of your wardrobe moving forward.
 You might be able to make a little extra cash or donate clothes to those who need them.
 Either way, it’s a good feeling to detox your wardrobe and do a little spring cleaning.

 Shop Storage and Closet Organization Ideas

 Are you ready for a closet detox?
 Do you have any closet organization ideas to share?

-You may also like to read more of Claire’s Looks for Less posts like Chic White Dresses For Summer From $30 To $90 and How to Rock The Best Spring Jewelry Trends For Less.
+You may also like to read more of Claire’s Looks for Less posts like How to Style The Best Midi Skirt Suits For Women Over 40 and How to Style a Warm Weather Vacation Outfit… For Less!